 Boulevard (pedestrian street calle Marti) + Parque Cotorras (parque Estudiantes) in the capital Nueva Gerona.

 SALAS DE NAVEGACION NAUTA

 can be found in every major town on the island.
-Hourly rates are 4,50CUC (2,25 for 30 minutes).
+Hourly rates are 1,50CUC (same as wifi, using the same cards).

 There have been 193 Salas (Internet connection rooms) installed since the Summer of 2013.
 One can access the Internet on a desktop computer in these Nauta offices with a debit card which the unused portion can be used elsewhere on the island.